zilishen/documentation/content/nms/installation/infrastructure-as-code/configuration.md

 ## Introduction

-This guide shows you how to install NGINX Management Suite using the open-source Ansible role.
+This guide shows you how to install F5 NGINX Management Suite using the open-source Ansible role.

-Ansible allows you to reproduce your installation across multiple environments through automation.
+With Ansible, you can replicate your installation across multiple environments using automation.

 {{< call-out "tip" "Open-Source Project on GitHub" >}}
 The steps in this guide refer to the <a href="https://github.com/nginxinc/ansible-role-nginx-management-suite" target="_blank">Ansible NGINX Management Suite Role project on GitHub.</a> <i class="fa-solid fa-arrow-up-right-from-square" style="color:#009639;"></i>